-“Integrated Dental and Medical Care is Only a Matter of Time.” -Folktandvården Sörmland
+“Integrated Dental and Medical Care is Only a Matter of Time”

-“The big question today is how we should Continuing to examine patients to the same extent as we do today will not work in the long run.
+“The big question we are facing is how to adapt our operations going forward.
+Examining patients to the same extent as we do today will not work in the long run.
 We need to supplement physical examinations with digital consultations.
-In this way, we maintain contact with the patients, but also use our resources more smartly so that the physical examinations benefit the patients who really need them,” explains Christer Stenvinkel.
+That way, we can keep up continuity of care, while making sure the physical examinations benefit the patients who really need them,” explains Christer Stenvinkel.

-The pandemic in the past year has delayed development.
+The pandemic meant delays in development.
 At the same time, Christer and Anna describe how lucky it was to have a digital consultation that made it possible for them to identify the acute patients at risk of carrying an infection.
-Thanks to digitilisation, they were able to refer these patients to clinics specifically equipped for Covid-19 patients.
+Thanks to digitalisation, they were able to refer these patients to clinics specifically equipped for Covid-19 patients.

 “It is also difficult for patients to judge for themselves how extensive an injury is, if it is only a small chip or if half the tooth is damaged.
 It also makes a big difference to our assessment to be able to see in advance how extensive the damage is and then decide what effort is required,” Anna continues.